jku-vds-lab/reaction-cime/README.md

 docker run --rm -it --network host reaction_cime
 ```

 Beware that you will need a Postgres to run the image.
-By default, it will use the connection string in `settings.py`, which you can override via ENV variables.
+By default, it will use the connection string in `settings.py`, which you can override via environment variables.
 For example, you can set `REACTION_CIME__DBURL=postgresql://...` and use any database of your liking.